 Here are some key points about agoraphobia.
-More detail and supporting information is in the main article.
+More detail is in the main article.

 - Agoraphobia often develops after having one or more panic attacks.

-- Agoraphobia can make it extremely difficult for a person to leave their house.
+- Agoraphobia can make it difficult for a person to leave their house.

-- People with agoraphobia may experience physical symptoms of a panic attack such as chest pains, dizziness and shortness of breath.
+- Physical symptoms include chest pains, dizziness, and shortness of breath.

 - Agoraphobia is often treated medically with antidepressants or anxiety-reducing medicine.